mcandre/usermod-p-shim/README.md

 usermod-p.awk emits an augmented copy of a UNIX shadow file, with the configured username's entry modified to feature the desired (hashed) password.
 This shim is useful for automatically updating passwords in environments where a system's `usermod` command omits the typical `-p` flag to perform this operation.

+For manual password changes, `passwd` can safely edit the `/etc/shadow` file.
+However, this typically requires the password to be entered via an interactive tty session, requiring either a human operator or surgical application of the `expect` utility.
+This shim provides a more automated workflow, intended for system administrators, Continuous Integration servers, virtual machine configuration, and so on.

 # EXAMPLE

 ```console